 Instead of being, as it were, sidelined straight to your kidneys, it enters your Liver and is turned into Blood.
 It then does the rounds, feeding and replenishing your body, artery to capillary to vein.

 On its return to the centre it brings along the garbage and what is not excreted returns into the system.
 So, in the form of Blood, it goes to repair and fill out flesh.
 ‘Hydration’!

 This increases the Yin fluids in your body.
 That has a stabilising effect on your Yang energy.
-So you feel calmer, less prone to anxiety, to snacking, to hunger: in better control of your weight and less swayed by fads.
+So you feel calmer, less prone to anxiety, to snacking, to hunger.
+That puts you in better control of your weight and less easily swayed by fads.
 Less Yin deficient!

 You become steadier in yourself.
 That helps sleep.
-That in turn improves your health and reserves.
-That makes you less susceptible to hazards like coughs, colds and other diseases.
+That in turn improves your health and reserves which then makes you less susceptible to hazards like coughs, colds and other diseases.